satoridev-web/satori-studio/readme.txt

 - https://satori.com.au/satori-studio
 - https://satori.com.au/support

+== Acknowledgements / Fork Origin ==

+SATORI Studio is a fork of Beaver Builder Lite by The Beaver Builder Team, used and modified under the terms of the GPL v2+ license.
+Original copyright © 2014-2024 The Beaver Builder Team (FastLine Media LLC).
+Modifications © 2024 Satori Graphics Pty Ltd.

 == Description ==

 = The Professional's Choice for Drag & Drop WordPress Page Building.
 Fast, Reliable, and Trusted since 2014 =